-Saint Thomas Health (STHe) and the University of Tennessee Health Science Center (UTHSC) established a partnership in Middle Tennessee for training medical residents in a variety of specialties with plans for future expansion in research collaboration, dental education and health professions education.
+Saint Thomas Health (STHe) and the University of Tennessee Health Science Center (UTHSC) have an established partnership in Middle Tennessee for training medical residents in a variety of specialties.
+Future plans include expansion in research collaboration, dental education and health professions education.
 This partnership creates the new Nashville Campus for UTHSC.

 Saint Thomas Health